 |Hispanic or Latino||31|

-Americans aren’t the only ones with an interest in Ophthalmic Technician/Technologist.
+Students from other countries are interested in Ophthalmic Technician/Technologist, too.
 About 0.9% of those with this major are international students.

 How Much Do Ophthalmic Technician Majors Make?

 The median salary for someone in a career related to ophthalmic technician/technologist is $38,220.
 This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Ophthalmic Technician

 Some careers associated with ophthalmic technician/technologist require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for ophthalmic technician/technologist careers below.

 |Education Level||Percentage of Workers|